 I look forward to hearing your thoughts and comments.
-Therefore, if you have any comments or feedback, please send an email to Bill Tipton since unfortunately the comments are closed to my blog site.
+If you have any comments or feedback, please send an email to Bill Tipton since unfortunately the comments are closed to my blog site.

 Bill Tipton